-- Students are permitted to withdraw from courses and still remain in status as long as the student withdraws from their course between the third week of class and the ninth week of class and they still are enrolled in at least 12 credits, they will remain in status.
+- Students are permitted to withdraw from courses and still remain in status as long as the student withdraws from their course during the withdrawal period and they still are enrolled in at least 12 credits, they will remain in status.
 To withdraw from a class, the student must pick up a withdrawal form from the Registrar’s office and bring it to the Office of Foreign and International Student Services.

 - You must maintain at least a 2.0 cumulative grade point average throughout your enrollment.
 If you are placed on probation, it is a warning that academically you may be dismissed.
 If you are academically dismissed, you may lose your student status.
 If you are placed on probation or academic dismissal, you should make an appointment with the international student advisor as soon as possible.